qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 [^quick_sort_equal_pivot]: About the elements that equals the pivot, how exactly to treat them is implementation-specific.
 Some put them into the first partition.
 Some put then into another third partition.

+### Manually maintaining invariant is hard

+If there is a source-of-truth mutable state, and another data that's derived from source-of-truth.

+There are many ways of modelling it:

+- Make the derived data always compute-on-demand.
+- Store the derived data as mutable state and manually keep consistency with source-of-truth (manulally maintainining invariant).
+- Use other tools to maintain invariant.
+E.g. use database index and constraints.
+Use reactive frameworks.

+The second one is error-prone and is a common source of bugs.

 ## Corresponding GoF design patterns